NNS Aradu

 NNS Aradu (F89) (meaning "thunder" in Hausa) is a Nigerian Navy frigate.
 She is the first of the MEKO 360 general purpose frigates built by the German company, Blohm + Voss.
 The 125.6 m ship is the largest in the Nigerian Navy.
-As a general purpose frigate, Aradu has capabilities for anti-air, anti-surface and anti-submarine warfare effectively, and participated in the 200th anniversary celebrations of the Battle of Trafalgar.
-The ship also possesses capability for naval fire support and electronic warfare.
+As a general purpose frigate, Aradu has capabilities for anti-air, anti-surface, and anti-submarine warfare.
 Additionally, she carries a ship-borne helicopter for anti-submarine warfare, search and rescue, and enhanced surveillance/detection.

+Commissioned in 1982, Aradu has been mostly out of service since the early 2010s.

 Design and description

 The first of the MEKO 360 type frigates, Aradu was constructed using modular prefabrication and containerised weapons and sensors.
 The first frigate to be built in this manner, this allowed for speedier construction time.
 The ship measures 119.0 m at the waterline and 125.9 m overall with a beam of 15.0 m and a draught of 5.8 m.
 The frigate's full load displacement is 3,360 LT.
 The ship is powered by a CODOG system made up of two Rolls-Royce Olympus TM3B gas turbines rated at 50000 shp giving the ship a maximum speed of 30.5 kn during use and two MTU Type V 956 TH92 diesel engines rated at 10420 bhp with a maximum speed of 18 kn under use.
 The engines turn two Kamewa controllable pitch propellers and the vessel carries 440 LT of fuel.
 This gives the frigate a range of 6500 nmi at 15 kn, with an endurance of 90 days.

 The ship is armed with eight Otomat Mk 1 ship-to-ship missiles carried amidships with four situated behind the mast and forward the twin funnels and two each amidships on each side of the ship.
 The vessel is also armed with twenty-four Aspide surface-to-air missiles in an octuple launcher mounted atop the hangar.
 Aradu is armed with one 5 in OTO Melara Otobreda 127/54 Compact gun mounted forward and four twin-mounted Bofors 40 mm guns situated forward behind the 5-inch gun and to either side of the hangar.
 Aradu also has six STWS-13 324 mm torpedo tubes in two triple mounts located amidships on either side of the ship and one depth charge rack.

 Aradu is equipped with Plessey AWS 5 air/surface search radar, Racal Decca 1226 navigation radar, Signaal STIR and WM 25 fire control radar and Atlas Elektronik hull-mounted sonar.
 The ship originally mounted PHS 32 sonar, but this was later replaced.
 The frigate mounts two chaff dispensers and Decca RDL-2 electronic support measures.
 The ship has a hangar and flight deck capable of operation two helicopters of the Westland Lynx Mk.89 type, but usually only carries one.
 The vessel has a complement of 195, including 26 officers.